DashelBaldwin/puzzle-study-lc/README.md

 **Rust**

 My motivation for creating this project was to familiarize myself with the Rust programming language; therefore, Rust is the exclusive language implemented.
 Given my limited familiarity with many of Rust’s features, I decided it would be much more beneficial to undertake a substantial project rather than solely follow tutorials.
-I intentionally selected a project that would require me to engage with Rust’s more complex aspects, including asynchronous tasks and comprehensive error handling."
+I intentionally selected a project that would require me to engage with Rust’s more complex aspects, including asynchronous tasks and comprehensive error handling.

 At some point, I plan to pivot this project towards a web-based application, focusing on frontend development and ease of use by the general public.